 TRANSMISSION IMPACT ASSESSMENT PROCESS (TIA)

-Upon receiving a request for a technically effective TIA from the The Company the TO shall calculate a Materiality Trigger.
-This will be the capacity that will be allocated to a network operator at a specified GSP.
+Upon receiving a request for a technically effective TIA from the The Company the TO will provide a TIA ..

-The method for calculation of the Materiality Trigger is at the discretion of the relevant TO however it is expected to be a function of the Transmission equipment capability minus currently connected demand/generation and network constraints.

 A TIA will remain open until the The Company informs the relevant TO that either the allocation has been connected or the allocation is no longer required by the network operator.
 The relevant TIA application will then be closed.